tracerinteractive/TaskForce/README.md

 # Task Force Workshop

-To use the Task Force Work
-shop you must have an Epic Games account with a linked GitHub account.
+To use the Task Force Workshop you must have an Epic Games account with a linked GitHub account.
 If you do not have both of these accounts or have never linked your accounts before then proceed with the following instructions.
 If you've already linked your accounts then skip ahead to the [download + install](#download--install) section.

 If you are not logged in to GitHub, click either the *Sign In* or *Sign Up* buttons.
 > :warning: You must have a GitHub account to use the workshop!